suesakol/starter-hugo-academic/content/courses/2-2021-LG376/_index.md

 ## Classroom-based Expectations
 1. **Attend class and participate in class discussions**
   * Attendance is required at **all** classes.
   * Participation is crucial to the educational effectiveness of the course.
   * You are responsible for the materials covered and homework assigned during any absence.

 2. **Complete all readings and assignments on time.**
-    * You are expected to compelte the readings **before** each class meeting so that you will be prepared to participate.
+  * You are expected to compete the readings **before** each class meeting so that you will be prepared to participate in group work and discussions.
+  * You are also expected to submit each assignment or homework punctually.
+  * Only in medical or personal emergencies will late work be accepted.
+Communicate with me early if you anticipate having trouble completing any assignment in a timely manner.

-3. **Plagiarism is not tolerated.** Plagiarizing other people's work in an assignment results in an automatic zero for that assignment.
+3. **Plagiarism is not tolerated.**
+  * Plagiarizing other people's work in an assignment results in an automatic zero for that assignment.

-4. **Completion of weekly readings before class is critical.** You are expected to complete readings before class and come to class prepared to ask questions and/or participate in class discussion.
+4. **Follow APA guidelines for all written assignments.**
+  * The following references and websites provide helpful information on APA style:

 &nbsp;